Research Team

 Kristina Hernandez

 Kristina is the current lab manager for the Developmental Brain Imaging Lab.
 She received her M.A. in Clinical Psychology from Ball State University with a focus on neuropsychology and EEG research.
 Her research interests include cognitive neuroscience, time perception, and neuropsychological correlates of psychopathology.
-Outside of the lab, you can find her spending time with her partners and dogs, cooking, or traveling to visit family and friends.
+Outside of the lab, you can find her spending time with her partner and dogs, cooking, or traveling to visit family and friends.

 Rachel Flaherty